lowRISC/opentitan/doc/rm/register_tool/index.md

 ```

 Historically, peripherals have put multiple registers at the same offset either different based on read or write, or with some other bit controlling the overlay.
-This is not permitted for Coportable peripherals but may be required for compatibility.
+This is not permitted for Comportable peripherals but may be required for compatibility.
 These registers are grouped in a list.
 For example to have REGA and REGB (and more) at the same offest: